naasking/Dynamics.NET/README.md

  * identifying fields that are compiler-generated
  * finding the compiler-generated fields for auto properties
  * analyzing nested generic types
+ * simplified .NET types with a basic kind system

 These are functions that are useful for serialization, runtime type and code generation, and similar applications where type structure